wenxie18/wenxie18.github.io/_pages/about.md

 ---
 **About Wen - Ph.D.
 Candidate in Engineering and Aspiring Marketing Researcher**

 Wen is currently a Ph.D. candidate in Computer and Electrical Engineering at the University of Houston.
 He holds a B.ENG in Electrical Information Engineering and a B.ECON in Finance from UESTC.
 His research focuses on leveraging machine learning and big data analytics to conduct marketing research and address substantive problems for actionable business implications.

-His interests lie at the intersection of visual marketing, online advertising, social media, consumer behavior, causal analysis, computer vision, and natural language processing.
+In his first research stream, he employs computer vision and natural language processing to understand unstructured data in visual marketing, online advertising, and social media.
+In the second research stream, he conducts eye-tracking and behavioral experiments to understand consumer behavior.

 <span style="color: red">As a marketing researcher, Wen is seeking opportunities as a postdoctoral fellow or Assistant Professor in Marketing.</span> He is also keen on pursuing full-time roles as an applied scientist, research scientist, or machine learning engineer.
 Any resources or referrals in these domains would be highly appreciated!